simbricks/simbricks/doc/user/howto.rst

 Finally, to run your experiment, invoke ``<repository>/experiments/run.py`` and provide the path to your experiment module.
-In our docker containers, you can just use the following command from anywhere:
+In our docker containers, you can also just use the following command from anywhere:

 .. code-block:: bash